-Perched 250 feet above Hollywood Boulevard, Yamashiro is an iconic hilltop palace offering guests magnificent views of the city below, plus fresh sushi, Cal-Asian fusion plates, and cocktails.
-Built in 1914 and modeled after a palace in the Yamashiro province in Kyoto, it's become a landmark in LA over the years, attracting many a couple looking to dine around the romantic, manicured garden and koi pond.
-Beyond sushi, dishes like Asian BBQ baby-back ribs, pistachio-salmon sashimi, and ahi poke line the menu, as do shareable drinks perfect for said couples, like large Koi Bowls, including the Red Lotus with vodka, lychee, and fresh raspberries.
+Perched above Hollywood Boulevard, Yamashiro is an iconic hilltop palace offering guests magnificent views of the city below, plus fresh sushi, Cal-Asian fusion plates, and cocktails.
+Built in 1914 and modeled after a palace in the Yamashiro province in Kyoto, the restaurant has become a Los Angeles landmark over the years, attracting many a couple looking to dine around the romantic garden and koi pond.
+Beyond sushi, dishes like Asian BBQ baby-back ribs, pistachio-salmon sashimi, and ahi poke line the menu, as do shareable drinks perfect for said couples, like the large-format, thematically named Koi Bowls.

 This laid-back, Studio City bar is most famous for stirring up its very own infused alcohols (think jalapeño-pineapple tequila, apple-vanilla-cinnamon bourbon), which the bartenders happily use to concoct custom cocktails.
 Dinner eats include gussied up American classics, like free-range chicken with bacon and honey dates.